Fluorescent tubes: A brief overview of the different lamp types and sizes

 Fluorescent bent lamps

 Occasionally, you’ll come across fluorescent bent lamps with a 1 and 5/8-inch leg spacing.
-I also saw these used in a 2 x 2 troffer on the tour, and the building actually had three lamps in each troffer, giving off a very even and full amount of light.
+When used in a 2x2 troffer, they will give off a very even, full amount of light.

-Typically, retail spaces like department stores prefer to use 2 x 2 troffers over 2 x 4 troffers for general lighting.
-The 2 x 2 gives the space a cleaner look, whereas the 2 x 4 troffers could make the space feel like a commercial office.
+Some retail spaces like to use 2x2 troffers over 2x4 troffers for general lighting.
+The 2x2 gives the space a cleaner look, whereas the 2x4 troffers can make the space feel like a commercial office.

 Common fluorescent applications by lamp type